Johan Ludvig Runeberg

 Johan Ludvig Runeberg (/sv-FI/; 5 February 1804 – 6 May 1877) was a Finnish priest, lyric and epic poet.
 He wrote exclusively in Swedish.
 He is considered a national poet of Finland.
-He is the author of the lyrics to Vårt land (Our Land, Maamme in Finnish) which became the Finnish national anthem.
+He is the author of the lyrics to Vårt land (Our Land, Maamme in Finnish).
 Runeberg was also involved in the modernization of the Finnish Lutheran hymnal and produced many texts for the new edition.